Learn how to handle a tax overpayment.

 - A historical tax payment was incorrectly entered.

-- A negative entry on the Pay Taxes page in your payroll account.
+- A negative entry shows up on the Pay Taxes page in your payroll account.

 - You won't receive the credit that's owed to you.